MszSabab/go-kafka/README.md

 # KAFKA COMMANDS:

-Segmentio/kafka-go is used to connect with Kafka
+Segmentio/kafka-go is used to connect with Kafka.
+There are two ways to run this code.
+One way is to hit the api.
+For this kafka producer and kafka consumer modules are needed.
+Another way is to use the generate_message function, by this, illustration can be seen of iterating some numbers to differant consumers.

 ## Dependency:
 ```bash